Riesz transform on exterior Lipschitz domains and applications: Additional results and remarks

-Finally, let us provide an application to the inhomogeneous Dirichlet/Neumann problem on exterior domains.
 Let us recall some (incomplete) literature here.
 Lions and Magenes \cite{lm68} studied these problems in smooth domains, see also Grisvard \cite{gr85} for the case $p=2$ in less smooth cases.
 For the Dirichlet Laplacian $\Delta_D$, Jerison and Kenig \cite{jk95} obtained optimal result on bounded $C^1$ and Lipschitz domains for the problem $(D_p)$.
 For the Neumann Laplacian $\Delta_N$, Zanger \cite{zan00} obtained optimal result on bounded Lipschitz domains for the problem $(N_p)$, about the same time, Fabes, Mendez and Mitrea \cite{fmm98} systematically treated both the Dirichlet and Neumann Laplacian on bounded Lipschitz domains by boundary integral methods.
 For elliptic operators with discontinuous coefficients (VMO coefficients, small BMO coefficients, partially BMO coefficients), we refer the reader to \cite{aq02,by05,bw04,bw05,DF96,dk10,ge12,kr07,shz05} for $C^{1,1}$, $C^1$, Lipschitz or Reifenberg domains.

 Previously, Amrouche, Girault and Giroire \cite{agg97} obtained sharp estimate on exterior $C^{1,1}$ domains for the Dirichlet Laplacian $\Delta_D$ and Neumann Laplacian $\Delta_N$, by using theory of weighted Sobolev spaces.
 Here, by viewing the operator $\nabla \LV_D^{-1}\mathrm{div}$ as where $(\cdot)^\ast$ denotes the conjugate operator (the Neumann case is similar), we deduce from Corollaries \ref{app-inf-dirichlet} and \ref{app-inf-neumann} the following application.
 For simplicity of notions, we denote $\min\{a,b\}$ by $a\wedge b$. \begin{corollary} Let $\Omega\subset \rn$ be an exterior Lipschitz domain, $n\ge 2$.
 Let $A\in VMO(\rn)$ satisfy